Inguinal canal lipoma

 Lipomas are usually asymptomatic but can sometimes cause pain and discomfort.
-They can present as a mass lesion.
+They can present as a mass.

 They have no communication with the peritoneal fat.
 They are not considered as true tumors of fat but as extrusions of extraperitoneal fat extending into the inguinal canal.

-It is seen as a well defined, solid hyperechoic mass lesion, expanding the inguinal canal and gently effaces the spermatic cord.
+It is seen as a well defined, solid hyperechoic mass, expanding the inguinal canal, which gently effaces the spermatic cord.

 The lesion shows attenuation corresponding to fat (-20 to -70 HU).
 No associated soft tissue component or enhancement.

-Oval shaped lesion with typical fat signal characteristics:
+Oval shaped mass with typical fat signal characteristics:

 Treatment and prognosis